Danny-NG-9999/Academic-and-Personal-Projects/Economic/Credit Risk Modeling and Evaluation/README.md

 The chart visualises how Default Recall, Non-default Recall, and Overall Accuracy evolve as the probability threshold shifts from 0.1 to 0.9.
 This type of threshold sensitivity analysis is fundamental in credit risk modelling because it directly informs risk appetite calibration, cut-off strategy design, and the trade-offs between risk mitigation and customer acceptance.

 1. Default Recall (Blue Line)
-- Default Recall is highest at very low thresholds (≈0.1–0.2), indicating that the model captures the majority of true defaults when it adopts a more aggressive stance in predicting default.
+- Default Recall is highest at very low thresholds (≈0.1–0.2),
 - Declines steadily as the threshold increases.
 If the objective is to minimise credit losses, a threshold lower than 0.5 should be considered.
 - If objective is to prioritise loss minimisation and early risk detection, thresholds below 0.5 would provide stronger protection, albeit at the expense of higher rejection rates.